1983 Harrods bombing: Bombing overview

 From 1973, the Provisional IRA had carried out waves of bombing attacks on commercial targets in London and elsewhere in England as part of its "economic war".
 The goal was to damage the economy and cause disruption, which would put pressure on the British government to withdraw from Northern Ireland.
 On 10 December 1983, the IRA carried out its first attack in London for some time when a bomb exploded at the Royal Artillery Barracks, injuring three British soldiers.

 One week later, on the afternoon of 17 December, IRA members parked a car bomb near the side entrance of Harrods, on Hans Crescent.
 The bomb contained 25 to 30 lb of explosives and was set to be detonated by a timer.
 It was left in a 1972 blue Austin 1300 GT four-door saloon car.
 At 12:44 a man using an IRA codeword phoned the central London branch of the Samaritans charity.
 The caller said there was a car bomb outside Harrods and another bomb inside Harrods, and gave the car's registration plate.
 According to police, he did not give any other description of the car.

 The bomb exploded at about 13:21, as four police officers in a car, an officer on foot and a police dog-handler neared the suspect vehicle.
 Six people were killed (three officers and three bystanders) and 90 others were injured, including 14 police officers.
 The blast damaged 24 cars and all five floors on the side of Harrods, sending a shower of glass down on the street.
-The police car absorbed much of the blast and this likely prevented further casualties.
+The police car absorbed much of the blast and this is likely to have prevented further casualties.